Gary Davies: Weekends

-In 1992, Davies moved from the lunchtime show to the weekend breakfast, keeping a selection of the features.
+In March 1992, Davies moved from the lunchtime show to the weekend breakfast, keeping a selection of the features.
 He also started a Sunday late night slot.
 The "Lots of Love" feature moved to this show, with dedications being read out over the music to Dances with Wolves.
 During this period, he also provided holiday cover for weekday presenters, usually Steve Wright or Nicky Campbell.

 Leaving BBC Radio 1

 Following the cancellation of his late-night slot by the newly-appointed controller of Radio 1, Matthew Bannister, Davies resigned from Radio 1 on 11 November 1993.
-His last record was Layla by Derek and the Dominoes — which had also been his first record on the station 11 years earlier.
+His final show for the station was on 19 December 1993, with "Layla" by Derek and the Dominoes being the last record played, which was also the first song that Davies played on the station eleven years earlier.

-Davies was the last Radio 1 DJ to host Top of the Pops before the show's "year zero" revamp in October 1991.
+Davies was the last Radio 1 DJ to host Top of the Pops before the show's revamp in October 1991.

 Virgin Radio

 In January 1994, Davies moved to Virgin Radio, presenting their Sunday morning Classic Tracks slot from 10 am to 2 pm.
 The show later went out from 9 am to 1 pm and he remained there until early 1995.

 After a brief sabbatical, Davies rejoined Virgin Radio in December 1995, taking over the Sunday late night show from 10 pm to 2 am.
 This gave him the chance to revive his Sunday night format.
 In 1997, Davies moved to an earlier slot on Sundays from 6-10pm, before moving on to present the weekday late night slot in January 1999, where he remained until December 2000.